A Cooler Body Temperature Helps Sleep Per Studies

 The pioneering nutritionist Adelle Davis discusses minerals as an insomnia remedy in her book Let’s Get Well.
 She says: “A calcium deficiency often shows itself by insomnia, another form of an inability to relax.
 The harm done by sleeping tablets, to say nothing of the billions of dollars spent on them, could largely be avoided if the calcium intake were adequate.”

 Calcium is directly related to our cycles of sleep.
 In one study, published in the European Neurology Journal, researchers found that calcium levels in the body are higher during some of the deepest levels of sleep, such as the rapid eye movement (REM) phase.
-The study concluded that disturbances in sleep, especially the absence of REM deep sleep or disturbed REM sleep, are related to a calcium deficiency.
-Restoration to the normal course of sleep was achieved following the normalization of the blood calcium level.

 In magnesium deficiency, chronic insomnia is one of the main, central symptoms.
 Sleep is usually agitated with frequent nighttime awakenings.
 On the other hand, a high magnesium diet has been found to be associated with deeper, less interrupted sleep.
 This was proven in a study done by James Penland at the Human Nutrition Research Center in North Dakota.
-The study was titled “Effects of trace element nutrition on sleep patterns in adult women.”
-It’s important to note that a balanced ratio of calcium and magnesium is beneficial to overall health, and that these two minerals should be taken together in a 2 to 1 ratio for best results.

-Jobee Knight, a nutritional researcher and founder of Nutrition Breakthroughs in Glendale, CA., is someone who fought her own battle against sleeplessness and insomnia.
-She decided to put her background to use by searching out effective natural ingredients for relaxation and deeper sleep.
-The result was Sleep Minerals II.
 This natural sleep aid contains highly absorbable forms of calcium and magnesium, the best minerals for sleep and insomnia, as well as heart health, restless leg syndrome, bone strength, and menopause insomnia.
 The formula also includes vitamin D and zinc, and is delivered in a softgel form with healthy carrier oils, making it more quickly absorbable than tablets or capsules and providing a deeper, longer-lasting sleep.

-L.R.C. of Massachusetts says: “Due to some very stressful issues in my life, I hadn’t slept much in two and a half months before being prescribed sleeping drugs.
+L.R.C. of Massachusetts says: “Due to some very stressful issues in my life, I hadn’t slept much in two and a half months before being prescribed sleep drugs.
 I had become dependent on them and couldn’t sleep without them.
 I did my research on the Internet and came across Sleep Minerals II.
 I take two before bed and now I can sleep through the whole night without drugs.
 If I do have to get up, I can fall right back asleep.
 Another benefit is it also helps alleviate my chronic fatigue and aches and pains.”

 Sleeping drugs can wreak havoc on one’s health and well-being and cause life-threatening side effects.
 The right blend of natural minerals can be an effective natural insomnia remedy that helps the sleepless get some good rest.